-Currently, 44% of UK fashion retailers are facing bankruptcy.
-A lack of AI could be part of the reason: companies who didn’t find a way to properly implement it are now struggling to be competitive with the ones that did.
+In 2017, 44% of UK fashion retailers were facing bankruptcy.
+A lack of AI was part of the reason: companies who didn’t find a way to properly implement it were struggling to be competitive with the ones that did.

 We asked Lisa why these companies might have had trouble incorporating AI.
 She said, “I think that it can come down to the investment.
 It can sometimes be hard to quantify the time and human resources saved, versus committing to system upgrades/third party tools.”

 Whatever the reason, AI fashion e-commerce tools are becoming more and more necessary: McKinsey says that the top 20 percent of fashion businesses generated 144% of the industry’s profits.
 The time of being average is gone – to survive, a business must become one of these top performing companies.

 That’s why implementing AI is now crucial.
 It helps companies streamline their costs, while at the same time providing the kind of customer experience that customers expect, allowing the companies who utilize AI well to compete with the major players.